3 Bold Marks of Betrayal

 Proverbs 12:26, NKJV

 But to the leader, I also say, be willing to forgive the inexcusable and the unrepentant betrayers in your life.
 Even if they can never be restored to their former proximity, forgive them and release them to move on.
-Perhaps they can become a future asset to another team in another zip code.
+Perhaps they can be redeemed as a future asset to another team in another zip code.